volodymyrhudyma/blog/content/blog/how-to-make-your-react-application-seo-friendly.md

   - React
 promote: false
-metaDescription: Make your React application SEO-friendly and improve your Google Rank by using these 4 easy tips.
+metaDescription: Make your React application SEO-friendly and improve your Google Rank by using one of the 4 easy tips.
 teaser: Search Engine Optimization (SEO) is a process of improving the quality and quantity of website traffic to a website from search engines.
 A tremendous number of people use Google as a tool to search for information, so it is